migutw42/my-flus/README.md

 ## Usage

-* Look at the sourcecode.
+* Look at the source code.

 ## Instalation